Namsrkive/module/README.md

 ## ❗ Problem Statement

-In today’s competitive job market, students struggle with:
+In today’s competitive job market, students face several challenges:

-•⁠  ⁠Fragmented preparation platforms
+- Fragmented preparation platforms
-•⁠  ⁠Lack of realistic exam simulation
+- Lack of realistic exam simulation
-•⁠  ⁠No company-specific patterns
+- Absence of company-specific test patterns
-•⁠  ⁠Absence of proctoring during mock tests
+- No effective proctoring during mock tests
-•⁠  ⁠Limited analytics & readiness tracking
+- Limited performance analytics and readiness tracking

-This project solves these challenges by providing a *centralized, intelligent, and proctored assessment ecosystem.*
+This project addresses these issues by offering a **centralized, intelligent, and proctored assessment ecosystem**.

 ---